ImBritish/Syncify/README.md

 # 🎵 Syncify

-A [BakkesMod](https://bakkesmod.com/) plugin that displays the currently playing media from Windows directly inside Rocket League.
-Seamlessly see your "Now Playing" track without ever tabbing out!
+A [BakkesMod](https://bakkesmod.com/) plugin that displays the current song you are listening to on Spotify.

 ---